Unlock all chapters in the ECG book

 - Pacemaker stimulation in the (right) ventricle

 ST segment elevation is measured in the J-point.
 In the setting of chest discomfort (or other symptoms suggestive of myocardial ischemia) ST segment elevation is an alarming finding as it indicates that the ischemia is extensive and the risk of malignant arrhythmias is high.
 However, there are many other causes of ST segment elevations and for obvious reasons one must be able to differentiate these.
 Figure 16 displays characteristics of ischemic and non-ischemic ST segment elevations.
 This figure must also be studied in detail.

-Ischemia typically causes ST-segment elevations with straight or convex ST-segments (Figure 16, panel A).
-The straight ST-segment can be either upsloping, horizontal or (rarely) downsloping.
-Non-ischemic ST-segment elevations are typically concave (Figure 16, panel B).
-Concave ST-segment elevations are extremely common in any population; e.g ST-segment elevation in leads V2–V3 occur in 70% of all men under the age of 70.
-There is no definite way to rule out myocardial ischemia by judging the appearance of the ST-segment, which is why North American and European guidelines assert that the appearance of the ST-segment cannot be used to rule out ischemia.
+Ischemia typically causes ST segment elevations with straight or convex ST segments (Figure 16, panel A).
+The straight ST segment can be either upsloping, horizontal or (rarely) downsloping.
+Non-ischemic ST segment elevations are typically concave (Figure 16, panel B).
+Concave ST segment elevations are extremely common in any population; e.g ST segment elevation in leads V2–V3 occur in 70% of all men under the age of 70.
+There is no definite way to rule out myocardial ischemia by judging the appearance of the ST segment, which is why North American and European guidelines assert that the appearance of the ST segment cannot be used to rule out ischemia.
 ECG changes in ischemia are discussed in detail in section 3 (Acute & Chronic Myocardial Ischemia & Infarction) and a specific chapter discusses ST elevation in detail.